 Singleness According to the New Testament

 The New Testament provides additional insight into God's views regarding singleness.
-Jesus taught that singleness to be a gift from God.
-Matthew 19:11-12 states that a person who marries is to leave his or her parents and remain married, but the person who remains single does not carry the responsibility of marriage.
+Jesus taught that singleness is a gift from God.
+According to Matthew 19:11-12, a person who marries is to leave his or her parents and remain married, but the person who remains single does not carry the responsibility of marriage.

 Jesus is our model and a perfect example of how we should live our lives.
 Jesus was not married.
 However, that does not mean that people should not marry if it is God's will.
 Jesus remained single because it was God's will for Him to be single.

 Paul remained single, and he gives sound advice to those dealing with their own singleness.
-A good view of Paul's beliefs about singleness and marriage are found in First Corinthians Chapter 7.
+Paul's beliefs about singleness and marriage are found in First Corinthians Chapter 7.

 Stay Single According to First Corinthians 7